jsakamoto/Toolbelt.Blazor.SpeechSynthesis/README.md

 **Step.1-2** Register "SpeechSynthesis" service into the DI container.

-If the project is a Blazor Server App or a Blazor WebAssembly App ver.3.1 Preview 4 or earlyer, add the code into the `ConfigureService` method in the `Startup` class of your Blazor application.
+If the project is a Blazor Server App or a Blazor WebAssembly App ver.3.1 Preview 4 or earlier, add the code into the `ConfigureService` method in the `Startup` class of your Blazor application.

 ```csharp
 // Startup.cs